Optical sound: Optical sound in music production

 After General Electric's Pallophotophone fell out of use in the early 1930s, optical multi-track recording did not have a resurgence for nearly three decades when high fidelity and stereophonic recordings became available commercially.
 Walt Disney made an attempt in 1940 when he began sound production for Fantasia with the Philadelphia Orchestra.
 Disney set up 33 microphones at the Academy of Music and ran these into eight independently operated mixing stations.
-The eight tracks were then recorded optically onto 35mm film, with a ninth track adding tempo for Disney's artists to synchronize their animation to the soundtrack.
+The eight tracks were then recorded optically onto 35-mm film, with a ninth track adding tempo for Disney's artists to synchronize their animation to the soundtrack.
 Disney later mixed these nine tracks down to four for use with the Fantasound system that toured with the film to select theaters in 1941.
 As an early cinematic surround sound system, Disney had to refit each theatre with special Fantasound equipment that was later dismantled and put toward the war effort.
 In 1942 RKO Pictures remastered Fantasia for distribution with a monaural soundtrack.
 The film was remastered again for stereo in 1956 when moviehouses became equipped with duophonic sound systems.

 Optical sound used in musical instruments

 A few musical instruments have been manufactured using optical sound for playback.

-In 1971 toy manufacturer Mattel released the Optigan (short for "optical organ), an organ-like synthesizer whose sound library was stored on interchangeable 12" clear acetate "program discs".
+In 1971 toy manufacturer Mattel released the Optigan (short for optical organ), an organ-like synthesizer whose sound library was stored on interchangeable 12" clear acetate "program discs".
 Each program disc was encoded with 57 concentric optical tracks that spun on a turntable inside the machine.
 The Optigan then translated the analog waveforms on each disc to an audio signal via an exciter lamp shone through the disc and onto a photoelectric cell.
 37 of the program disc's tracks were single notes, and 21 featured chords in different keys and rhythm tracks much in the style of an electric chord organ or accordion.
 The Optigan came with a "Starter Set" of discs that featured standard instrument sounds and tempos.
 Other sounds were available through purchase of more disc packs.
 Mattel ceased production of the Optigan in 1976.

-The Orchestron was a version of the Optigan built by Vako Synthesizers Inc. Intended for professional use as an alternative to the Mellotron in the mid-1970s.
+The Orchestron was a version of the Optigan built by Vako Synthesizers Inc., intended for professional use as an alternative to the Mellotron in the mid-1970s.
 The Orchestron featured improved recorded sounds over the Optigan, though many professional musicians of note have performed and recorded using Mattel's toy version.